Sassafras: Oil and aroma

-Steam distillation of dried root bark produces an essential oil which has a high safrole content, as well as significant amounts of varying other chemicals such as camphor, eugenol (including 5-methoxyeugenol), asarone, and various sesquiterpenes.
+Steam distillation of dried root bark produces an essential oil which has a high safrole content.
+The oil can also contain significant amounts of camphor, eugenol (including 5-methoxyeugenol), asarone, and various sesquiterpenes).
 Many other trees contain similarly high percentages and their extracted oils are sometimes referred to as sassafras oil, which once was extensively used as a fragrance in perfumes and soaps, food and for aromatherapy.
+An estimated 1500 tons were produced around the year 2015.

-Safrole is a precursor for the clandestine manufacture of the drugs MDA and MDMA, and as such, sales and import of sassafras oil (as a safrole-containing mixture of above-threshold concentration) are heavily restricted in the US.
+Safrole is a precursor for the clandestine manufacture of the drugs MDA and MDMA, and as such, sales and import of sassafras oil (as a safrole-containing mixture of above-threshold concentration) are restricted in the US.

-Sassafras oil has also been used as a natural insect or pest deterrent, and in liqueurs (such as the opium-based Godfrey's Cordial), and in homemade liquor to mask strong or unpleasant smells.
+Sassafras oil is also an insect or pest deterrent.
+It is a component of liqueurs such as the opium-based Godfrey's Cordial and in homemade liquor to mask strong or unpleasant smells.
 Sassafras oil has also been added to soap and other toiletries.
 It is banned in the United States for use in commercially mass-produced foods and drugs by the FDA as a potential carcinogen.